josebarrios23/lab-app-planning/README.md

 - Assign yourself to it.
 - Add a due date.

-Provide a link to the specific card below.
+Provide a link to the specific card below. (remember to add the link, without quotes, in the README.md inside the parenthesis)

 > [Chore card]()